ScalaWilliam/eventsource-hub/README.md

 Channel names must match pattern `[A-Za-z0-9_-]{4,64}`.
 Each distinct channel name maps to a different channel, and each is backed by a different storage file `events/<name>.tsv`.

 Behaviour is undefined if you send data in binary.
+Behaviour is also undefined if you send more than a multi-line request body.

 ID is not necessarily unique, even though milliseconds may be included.